Menachem and Dafna Sharon

 Despite the terror activities and the dangerous situations that they faced, the members of the Bricha movement did not flinch and they continued to smuggle people across the border.
 The period in which he was active in the Bricha was very significant in Menachem's life and was the only part of his experiences that he was willing to share with his daughters.

-In one of the groups that Menachem accompanied, he met a survivor from Belchatow who informed him that the sisters Tosia and Rita had survived and were at that time in the Landsberg DP camp in Germany.
-Menachem set out to find his future wife, three years after their forced parting in August 1944 on the ramp at Birkenau.
-During their emotional reunion Menachem learnt that Tosia and her sister had reached Dachau on a death march, had been liberated there and been taken to Landsberg.
-Menachem managed to bring them to Czechoslovakia.
+In one of the groups that Menachem accompanied, he met a survivor from Belchatow who informed him that the sisters Tosia and Rita, and his own sister Zosia had survived and were at that time in the Landsberg DP camp in Germany.
+Aroung the same time, Menachem discovered that his uncle, Yona Smulovitz, had survived, and was hospitalized in one of the DP camps close to Frankfurt.
+On visiting him, Menachem found out that Yona's wife Chana and their three children had all been murdered.
+Menachem set out to find Tosia Kolberg, three years after their forced parting in August 1944 on the ramp at Birkenau.
+During their emotional reunion Menachem learnt that Tosia, her sister Rita and his sister Zosia had reached Dachau on a death march, had been liberated there and been taken to Landsberg.
+Menachem managed to bring them to Czechoslovakia, and to arrange Aliyah permits for Zosia and Rita, sending them via France, by ship, to Eretz Israel.

-Tosia stayed with Menachem in Czechoslovakia until their wedding on the 9th of March 1948 in the Altneuschul in Prague.
+Tosia stayed with Menachem in Czechoslovakia until their wedding on 9 March 1948 in the Altneushul in Prague.

 In May 1949 they immigrated to Israel, where Menachem was appointed secretary for the central region in the Jewish Agency’s Water Department.